ramonauble/db-js/readme.md

 ![alt text](https://storage.googleapis.com/www.rsyn.co/db/assets/comb.png)
 ## OVERVIEW
 ----------------------------------------------------------------
-db is a 6 oscillator additive synthesizer based on WebAudioAPI, inspired in part by the ethos of the drawbar organ.
+db is a 6 oscillator additive fm synthesizer based on WebAudioAPI, inspired in part by the ethos of the drawbar organ.

 it is designed to be both immediate & easy to understand, with a simple, symmetrical structure & instantly tweakable parameters.

-to play chromatically, the keys are mapped as follows:\
+to play chromatically, the keys are currently mapped as follows:\
     W   E       T   Y   U\
   A   S   D   F   G   H   J   K\
 \